Caerind/MusicPlayer/README.md

 Usage :
 -------

+Add a song in your song list :

+- sudo musicplayer add yourfilename

+Add all .ogg & .wav files in a folder to your song list :

+-sudo musicplayer add folder yourfoldername

 Play a random song in your song list :

-- sudo musicplayer add yourfilename1
-- sudo musicplayer add yourfilename2
 - sudo musicplayer play